mettle/sendportal/README.md

 - [Website](https://sendportal.io)
 - [Documentation](https://sendportal.io/docs)

+## Description

+The core functionality of SendPortal is contained within the [SendPortal Core](https://github.com/mettle/sendportal-core) package.
+If you would like to add SendPortal to an existing application that already handles user authentication, you only require [SendPortal Core](https://github.com/mettle/sendportal-core).

+The [SendPortal](https://github.com/mettle/sendportal) application acts as a wrapper around SendPortal Core.
+It handles user authentication and workspaces, allowing you to run your copy of SendPortal as a stand-alone application.

 ## Installation

+As of Version 2, SendPortal can be installed as a stand-alone application (i.e. including everything you need to run SendPortal), or as a package inside an existing Laravel application.

 If you would like to install SendPortal as a stand-alone application, please follow the [installation guide](https://sendportal.io/docs/v2/getting-started/installation).